EXL/BeGameLauncher/ReadMe.md

 ## Tips and tricks

 * You can open **CMakeLists.txt** file in the Qt Creator or KDevelop IDEs also and build your launcher by using this programs.
+In addition you can use the Paladin IDE to editing the source code.
+This program is recommended IDE for Haiku OS.

 * You can create a vector icon for the executable file with using standard Icon-O-Matic program which is available in any distribution of Haiku OS.
 Use export to "HVIF RDef" feature to create a file with specially prepared string of HEX-bytes.